 Nacha develops the rules that allow Direct Deposits and ACH bill payments.

-However, it’s just as important to comply with payment regulations as it is to adhere to the FDCPA.
+However, it’s just as important to comply with payment regulations as it is to adhere to FDCPA compliance.
 After all, these rules are created to keep consumers safe during business transactions.
 Neglecting to comply opens your agency to liability, consumer complaints and account shut offs – all outcomes that could negatively impact your business.

 Compliance guidance for recurring ACH payments comes from Nacha and the Electronic Fund Transfer Act’s Regulation E.

 The Electronic Funds Transfer Act (EFTA) (15 USC 1693 et seq.) of 1978 is intended to protect individual consumers engaging in electronic funds transfers (EFTs).

 EFT services include transfers through automated teller machines, point-of-sale terminals, automated clearinghouse systems, telephone bill-payment plans in which periodic or recurring transfers are completed, and remote banking programs.

 - Call authorization scripts - Create call authorization scripts for employees to use when setting up schedules by telephone.
 Following these scripts will ensure compliance on every transaction.